kevinolega/callcentertrainingtips/about.md

 ## About Kevin Olega

+I'm Kevin Olega.

-I'm Kevin Olega, the guy behind call center training tips.
+I'm the guy behind call center training tips.

 I work as a project manager and virtual assistant to various foreign entrepreneurs.